ermeio/posts/masicoin_v2.md

 ## The need for Enterprise Architectures

 Enterprise Architectures come to the rescue.

 In fact, another architectural step has to be adopted, precisely the establishment of a governing structure over the precise selection of standards, to ensure a continuum of the economic and technical investments, such that a chosen technology will survive beyond the vendors proposing it and the possible deviations from the original intended standards.
 Having a so-called Vendor Neutral Architecture (VNA) provides an example of this.
 These concepts feed into to the definition of _enterprise architecture_.

 The two ground concepts in the architecture design process are the Reference Architecture and the Solution Architecture.

 1. A _Reference Architecture_ is the generic architecture that provides guidelines and options for the development of specific architectures and solution implementations.
 2. A _Solution Architecture_ describes the particular business operations/activities and how the information systems and technology support them.
 It typically applies to a single project/organisation.

-Agilists may comment that architeture it's a Basic-Design-Up-Front, BDUF, and You-Aren't-Gonna-Need-It, YAGNI.
-That's a false fact, as the work of [Meyer] and [Babar et al.] describe.
+Agilists may comment that architeture it's a bit of a waterfall excercise (BDUF), and might not be needed at all (YAGNI).
+Criticisms to this point are described in the works of [Meyer] and [Babar et al.].

 [TOGAF](http://www.opengroup.org/subjectareas/enterprise/togaf), and [IHE](http://www.ihe.net) provide a methdological means to define the solution and reference architectures.
 In particular, IHE has been regulated by the EU commission with decision ​[**(EU) 2015/1302 of 28 July 2015**](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=OJ:JOL_2015_ 99_R_0011).

-## Choosing a standard, or a single product, is a bad idea.
+## The problem with a unique alternative

 We, therefore, understand that we need interoperability to develop and choose sofwtware for healthcare.
 To achieve interoperability we need a standard, no, wait, we need a _organisation_ which supports and governs the standards, then we need to test, certify, oh my!
 Isn't it better to all select the same prodfuct and deploy it worldwide?
 No. Here the story of the European Interoperability Framework (EIF) and the Free Software Foundation comes into play.